rohithk-codes/rohithk-codes/README.md

 <div align="center">

-## 🎯 **Currently Seeking**
+## 🎯 What I’m Looking For

-**My first IT role** in a dynamic startup where I can:
+I’m seeking my **first tech role** in a forward-thinking startup where I can:

- ✅ Contribute from day one
+- Contribute to meaningful projects
- ✅ Learn from experienced developers
+- Learn from passionate engineers
- ✅ Face new challenges daily
+- Tackle new challenges
- ✅ Grow with an innovative team
+- Grow alongside an innovative team

 <br>